-The Subseries 2019D-1 Bonds are not subject to redemption prior to their Mandatory Purchase Date, as described under the caption "DESCRIPTION OF SUBSERIES 2019D-1 BONDS - Tender and Redemption Provisions" in Part I. The Subseries 2019D-2 Bonds are subject to redemption prior to maturity, as described under the caption "DESCRIPTION OF SUBSERIES 2019D-2 BONDS - Redemption Prior to Maturity" in Part I. The following summarizes the optional redemption provisions: prior to November 15, 2029, the Subseries 2019D-2 Bonds are subject to make-whole redemption at the option of MTA, in whole or in part, as described herein, and are subject to redemption prior to maturity on any date on and after November 15, 2029, at the option of MTA, in whole or in part at 100% of the principal amount thereof, together with accrued interest thereon up to but not including the redemption date.
+The Subseries 2020C-2 Bonds are subject to redemption prior to maturity, as described under the caption "DESCRIPTION OF SUBSERIES 2020C-2 BONDS - Redemption Prior to Maturity" in Part I. The following summarizes the optional redemption provisions: the Subseries 2020C-2 Bonds are subject to make-whole redemption at the option of MTA, in whole or in part, as described herein.
+The Subseries 2020C-2 Bonds bearing interest at 5.525% are also subject to redemption prior to maturity on any date on and after May 15, 2030, at the option of MTA, in whole or in part at 100% of the principal amount thereof, together with accrued interest thereon up to but not including the redemption date.

-^{} CUSIP numbers have been assigned by an organization not affiliated with MTA and are included solely for the convenience of the holders of the Series 2019D Bonds.
-MTA is not responsible for the selection or uses of these CUSIP numbers, nor is any representation made as to their correctness on the Series 2019D Bonds or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the Series 2019D Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Series 2019D Bonds.
+CUSIP numbers have been assigned by an organization not affiliated with MTA and are included solely for the convenience of the holders of the Series 2020C Bonds.
+MTA is not responsible for the selection or uses of these CUSIP numbers, nor is any representation made as to their correctness on the Series 2020C Bonds or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Series 2020C Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Series 2020C Bonds.